pammacdotnet/TypstPaper/paper.typ

 The module also allows for the inclusion of images (both raster and vector) and supports advanced styling options such as gradients (@fig:gradient) and tiled patterns (@fig:chess).

 #figure(
-  align(left)[#code-grid("chess example.typ")],
+  align(center)[#code-grid("chess example.typ", leftcol: 1.6fr)],
-  caption: [Chessboard tiled pattern (with the `board-n-pieces` package#footnote("https://typst.app/universe/package/board-n-pieces")).],
+  caption: [Chessboard tiled pattern (with the board-n-pieces package).],
   kind: image,
 ) <fig:chess>

-It is worth mentionning the Typst `CeTZ` library#footnote("http://cetz-package.github.io"). `CeTZ` is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's `TikZ` for creating vector graphics.
-While `TikZ` is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, `CeTZ` is tailored to integrate seamlessly with Typst's syntax and design philosophy.
+It is worth mentionning the Typst #package-link("CeTZ") library#footnote("http://cetz-package.github.io").
+CeTZ is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's #package-link("TikZ") for creating vector graphics @Kottwitz23.
+While TikZ is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, CeTZ is tailored to integrate seamlessly with Typst's syntax and design philosophy.

 Regarding data visualization, Typst also offers powerful capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
-Two prominent packages facilitating this are `lilaq`#footnote("https://lilaq.org") and `CeTZ-Plot`#footnote("https://github.com/cetz-package/cetz-plot").
-The tool `lilaq` provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib and PGFplots (@fig:lilaq).
+Two prominent packages facilitating this are #package-link("Lilaq")#footnote("https://lilaq.org") and #package-link("CeTZ-Plot")#footnote("https://github.com/cetz-package/cetz-plot").
+The first one provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib @Tosi09 and PGFplots (@fig:lilaq).
 It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles, axis configurations, and various plot types.

 #figure(
-  code-grid("lilaq example.typ"),
+  code-grid("lilaq example.typ", leftcol: 1.1fr),
-  caption: [Example of a plot made with the `lilaq` plotting package.],
+  caption: [Example of a plot made with the Lilaq plotting package.],
   kind: image,
   placement: none,
 ) <fig:lilaq>

-On the other hand, `CeTZ-Plot` extends the `CeTZ` drawing library, offering functionalities for creating plots and charts within the `CeTZ` canvas environment (@fig:cetz).
-It supports various chart types, including pie charts, bar charts, and pyramids, and allows for detailed customization of plot elements. `CeTZ-Plot` is particularly suited for users who require intricate control over their visualizations and wish to integrate plots with other graphical elements.
+On the other hand, CeTZ-Plot extends the CeTZ drawing library, offering functionalities for creating plots and charts within the CeTZ canvas environment (@fig:cetz).
+It supports various chart types, including pie charts, bar charts, and pyramids, and allows for detailed customization of plot elements.
+CeTZ-Plot is particularly suited for users who require intricate control over their visualizations and wish to integrate plots with other graphical elements.

 #figure(
-  code-grid("cetz example.typ"),
+  code-grid("cetz example.typ", leftcol: 1.55fr),
-  caption: [Example of a Venn diagram composed through `CeTZ`.],
+  caption: [Example of a Venn diagram composed through CeTZ.],
   kind: image,
   placement: none,
 ) <fig:cetz>